 Internal Funding to Pump-Prime Research and Research Networks

 We anticipate that the kind of activities that could be undertaken through this funding will be diverse and want to provide flexibility in how it is used.

 With this initiative, support is available to enable a range of activities including:

-- Pump-priming for interdisciplinary research initiatives to develop sustainable new interdisciplinary groups or networks, or for existing interdisciplinary groups or networks to develop new areas of research importance.
+- Pump-priming for interdisciplinary research initiatives to develop new interdisciplinary groups or networks, or for existing interdisciplinary groups or networks to develop new areas of research importance.
 The University is particularly keen on supporting projects advancing our Interdisciplinary Challenge areas, for more information on these please see here.
 To encourage the co-development of research programmes and networks, activities which engage non-academic organisations are particularly encouraged.

-Applications are welcome from all academic staff across the University for research pilot projects and the development of research partnerships which would potentially lead to subsequent funding from external funding bodies and/or contribute to Aberdeen 2040 stategic priorities.
+Applications are welcome from academic staff across the University for research pilot projects and the development of research partnerships which would potentially lead to subsequent funding from external funding bodies and/or contribute to Aberdeen 2040 strategic priorities.

 You cannot be a Lead Applicant on more than one proposal at a time however it is permissible to be Lead Applicant on one application and a Co-Applicant on another.

 Level of Award